 During your trip

-It's important to stay on to of things when we are travelling and easy to forget a routine.
-However, if you already have medical issues that plague you normally, they are not going to miraculously disappear when you are on holiday.
+It’s important to stay on top of things when we are travelling and it is easy to forget a routine.
+However, if you already have health issues, they are not going to miraculously disappear when you are on holiday.